HenIsTheMan/Mobile/README.md

 	- Pressing the back button opens a dialog
 	- Gif BG
 	- Show UpdateFPS and RenderFPS on screen
 	- Adjusted menu player character
+	- Ball with accelerometer

 * Options screen
 	- Music and sound vol can be adjusted